OpenVPN/easy-rsa/doc/EasyRSA-Readme.md

   * client - A TLS client, suitable for a VPN user or web browser (web client)
   * server - A TLS server, suitable for a VPN or web server
-  * ca - A subordinate CA, used when chaining multiple CAs together
+  * ca - A intermediate CA, used when chaining multiple CAs together

     ./easyrsa sign-req <type> nameOfRequest